What is a Clinical Breast Exam?

 Young women with heightened risk factors, such as family history, should ask their family doctor about when it is appropriate to begin clinical breast exams.

 The Maurer Foundation recommends that women over forty schedule their clinical breast exam and their annual mammogram six months apart.
-This ensures that you will be examined by a health care professional twice a year, which breast cancer research has shown can make a huge impact on the outcome of a breast cancer diagnosis.
+This ensures that you will be examined by a health care professional twice a year.

 Additionally, anytime you notice irregularities during your monthly breast self-exam, then it is time to schedule a clinical breast exam to follow up.